 UNITE HERE Local 40 represents workers throughout B.C. who work in hotels, food service and airports.
 Local 40 is part of the UNITE HERE International Union, representing over 300,000 workers across Canada and the U.S.

-For a copy of the report “Is the Guest Always Right?” please contact Sharan Pawa at [email protected]
+For more information please contact Sharan Pawa at [email protected]